 Blacklegged ticks move into the city and bring Lyme disease

 Many people assume that city living protects them from outdoor pests like ticks, but in a changing world this is no longer the case.
 In New England and the Northeast, white-footed mice serve as the primary host of blacklegged ticks.
-The rodents have started to occupy urban and suburban landscapes as their habitat shrinks from development.
+The rodents occupy more urban and suburban landscapes as their habitat shrinks from development and their populations grow as a result of climate change.
 City parks offer a safe home for these rodents, as the parks are often absent of predators like foxes.

-As these mice move into the city, they bring ticks with them.
+As cities infringe more on their habitat, and their range expands, the mice carry ticks into urban and suburban habitats.
 And Lyme disease.
 Lyme disease, caused by the bacterium Borrelia burgdorferi, can be a serious illness if not identified quickly and treated with anti-biotics.
 Infected individuals will see a rash around the bite area that looks like a bullseye.
 If treated quickly, Lyme disease can be often be avoided.
 But for a small subset of the population antibiotics do not work, and if the bite is not detected, Lyme disease can turn into a debilitating illness that can cause joint stiffness, brain inflammation, and nerve pain.
 Usually, ticks must be attached for 36-48 hours before they can transmit the disease, so early detection and removal is critical for preventing infection.

 Wildlife to the rescue

 Some wildlife are actually unsung heroes when it comes to preventing the spread of tick-borne diseases.
 The opossum, the only marsupial in the United States, is one example of this.

 Possums a truly remarkable tick killing machines – one possum can kill as many as 4,000 ticks in a week!

 Because possums are so good at grooming and killing ticks, they help keep tick populations under control and reduce the risk of people being bit.